apacheignite/documentation/odbc-driver/getting-started-18.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Cluster configuration"
+  "title": "Cluster Configuration"
 }
 [/block]
-ODBC driver is dynamic library on Windows and shared object on Linux.
-But user application does not load it directly - instead it uses Driver Manager API which in its own way loads and unloads ODBC drivers when needed.
+ODBC driver is treated as a dynamic library on Windows and a shared object on Linux.
+An application does not load it directly and instead it uses Driver Manager API which in its own way loads and unloads ODBC drivers whenever it's needed.

-Internally, Ignite ODBC driver uses TCP protocol to establish connection with Ignite cluster.
-It connects to Ignite components called `OdbcProcessor`.
-By default `OdbcProcessor` is not enabled and does not start when node is started.
-To enable it you need to set `OdbcConfiguration` in your `IgniteConfiguration`:
+Internally, Ignite ODBC driver uses TCP protocol to connect to an Ignite cluster.
+The connection works over Ignite component called `OdbcProcessor`.
+By default `OdbcProcessor` is not enabled and started when an Ignite node is being launched​.
+To enable the processor you need to set `OdbcConfiguration` in your `IgniteConfiguration`:
 [block:code]
 {
   "codes": [